iD4rksid3/NstatLogger/README.md

   - Time started
   - Command line

+The tool can later be used to perform reverse IP lookup (using system dns) and get more info using one of the following:
+  - Retrieve dns history of an IP through [Threat Crowd API](https://github.com/AlienVault-OTX/ApiV2) which is recommended as it is passively collect data (without connecting to the remote addresses).
+  - Retrieve SSL alternative names through the use of python modules (pyopenssl, requests) which will connect to each remote IP and get the list (it is more accurate, but its not a good practice when doing an investigation) use it if the passive approch doesn't get enough info, and use it behind proxy/vpn.

 #### Dependencies:
 The tool depends on the awsome [psutil](https://github.com/giampaolo/psutil) python module , [requests](https://pypi.org/project/requests/) module and [pyopenssl](https://pypi.org/project/pyOpenSSL/).